برجاء الإنتظار ...

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-The other ingredients are magnesium carbonate, sugar spheres, sucrose, maize starch, hydroxypropyl cellulose, Eudragit, Macrogol, titanium dioxide, polysorbate, talc and Aerosil.
+The other ingredients are magnesium carbonate, sugar spheres, sucrose, maize starch, hydroxypropyl cellulose, methacrylic acid - ethyl acrylate copolymer dispersion, macrogol, titanium dioxide, polysorbate, talc and colloidal silica anhydrous.

-Takepron 15 mg Gastro-resistant Hard Capsules are white body/pink cap hard capsules, printed with “TAKEPRON 15 mg” and contains white to pale brownish white granules in high-density polyethylene (HDPE) bottles.
-Pack sizes: 10 and 14 Gastro-resistant hard capsules.
-Takepron 30 mg Gastro-resistant Hard Capsules are white hard capsules, printed with “TAKEPRON 30 mg” and contains white to pale brownish white granules in high-density polyethylene (HDPE) bottles.
-Pack sizes: 14 and 28 Gastro-resistant hard capsules.
-Not all pack sizes may be marketed.
+Takepron 15 mg Gastro-resistant Hard Capsules are size (3) pink cap/white body capsules, printed with “TAKEPRON 15 mg” and containing white to pale brownish white granules in high-density polyethylene (HDPE) bottles with desiccated plastic caps.
+Takepron 30 mg Gastro-resistant Hard Capsules are size (1) white capsules, printed with “TAKEPRON 30 mg” and containing white to pale brownish white granules in high-density polyethylene (HDPE) bottles with desiccated plastic caps.
+Pack size: 14 Gastro-resistant hard capsules.

 Marketing Authorization Holder and Manufacturer